fluxcd/website/content/en/flux/guides/helmreleases.md

 The source-controller will fetch the Helm chart from the OCI registry namespace on an interval and expose it as an artifact.

-The `interval` defines at which interval the OCI repository contents are fetched, and should be at least `1m`.
-Setting this to a higher value means newer chart versions will be detected at a slower pace, a push-based fetch can be introduced using [webhook receivers](webhook-receivers.md)
+The `interval` defines the interval at which the OCI repository contents are fetched, and should be at least `1m`.
+Setting this to a higher value means newer chart versions will be detected at a slower pace, a push-based fetch can be introduced using [webhook receivers](webhook-receivers.md).

-The `url` has to point to a registry repository and to start with `oci://`.
+The `url` has to point to a registry repository and start with prefix `oci://`.

 The `ref` defines the checkout strategy, and can be one of `tag`, `digest` or `semver`.
 When using `semver`, an optional `semverFilter` can be provided to filter the tags.